Custom Event Setup

 DJI Mini 5 Pro

-If you want near-professional imaging in a compact frame with real safety smarts, this is a compelling choice.
+If you want near-professional imaging and genuine safety systems in a compact frame, the Mini 5 Pro is a compelling option.

 DJI Air 3S

-The Air 3S sits between mainstream consumer and more serious prosumer models.
-It offers dual cameras and a notable obstacle-avoidance suite that DJI markets as 'Nightscape Omnidirectional Obstacle Sensing'.
+The Air 3S bridges the gap between mainstream consumer drones and more serious prosumer models.
+It offers dual cameras and a comprehensive obstacle avoidance system marketed by DJI as Nightscape Omnidirectional Obstacle Sensing.

 DJI Matrice 350 RTK